centria/basic-coding/docs/part4/part4-1.md

 ## Classes and objects

 We've already used some of the classes and objects provided by C#.
-A class defines the attributes of objects, i.e., the information related to them (properties), and their commands, i.e., their methods.
+A class defines the attributes of objects, i.e., the information related to them (instance variables and properties), and their commands, i.e., their methods.
 The values of instance (i.e., object) variables define the internal state of an individual object, whereas methods define the functionality it offers.

 A **Method** is a piece of source code written inside a class that's been named and has the ability to be called.
 A method is always part of some class and is often used to modify the internal state of an object instantiated from a class.